s0159140/HumanActivityRecognition/README.md

 ##Purpose
 test

+##Prerequisites
+* You must download the dataset [Human Activity Recognition](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project), and unzip the downloaded folder.
+* You must set your working directory to the location where the unzipped folder is located, using setwd()

 ##Instructions
 The R script run_analysis.R will execute the following tasks
 * Download the dataset if it does not already exist in the working directory